Creating a resume outline is like building Lego.

 - How to mix resume sections to reach the golden ratio;

 - And how to focus on relevant information.

-So, if you haven’t managed to find the right resume outline for you just yet, we believe we have something special in store for you…
+If you haven’t managed to find the right one for you just yet, we believe we have something special in store for you…

 What is a resume outline?